ClaraVnk/openstack-toolbox/README.md

   ```

 You will have to configure SMTP services in order to send emails.
-It will add a cron tab every monday at 08 am.
+It will suggest you to add a cron tab every monday at 08 am.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments